 The Assessment Report is structured in compliance with the "Standards and Guidelines for Quality Assurance in the European Higher Education Area" (ESG), established by the European Association for Quality Assurance in Higher Education (ENQA).
 The study program will be described and analyzed in a comprehensive manner below.
-The documents submitted by the University, the experts' feedback to the documents, the observations made during the site visit, the results of discussions with the representatives of the University, College of Applied Medical Sciences and the representatives of the "Clinical Laboratory Sciences" program serve as the foundation for the statements made in the Assessment Report.
+The documents submitted by the University, the experts' feedback to the documents, the observations made during the site visit, the results of discussions with the representatives of the University, College of Medicine and the department serve as the foundation for the statements made in the Assessment Report.